gershnik/wsdd-native/README.md

 * Git
 * C++20 capable compiler.
 Minimal compilers known to work are GCC 10.2, Clang 13 and Xcode 13.
 * CMake 3.25 or greater.
-If your distribution CMake is older than that you can download a newer version from https://cmake.org/download/
+If your distribution's CMake is older than that, you can download a newer version from https://cmake.org/download/
-* _Optional_: On Linux if you wish to enable `systemd` integration make sure you have `libsystemd` library and headers installed on your system.
+* _Optional_: On Linux, if you wish to enable `systemd` integration, make sure you have `libsystemd` library and headers installed on your system.
 On APT systems use:
   ```bash
   sudo apt install libsystemd-dev
   ```
-  On DNF systems use
+  On DNF systems use:
   ```bash
   sudo dnf install systemd-devel
   ```